Shrines in Indiana such as churches, monasteries and other sites reflect the state’s religious roots and help groups connect spiritually

 Menno-Hof Amish-Mennonite Information Center in Shipshewana, telling the story of two distinctive religious communities through museum exhibits and multi-media presentations, provides a good introduction to Northern Indiana Amish Country.
 Visitors learn how the Anabaptist movement got its start in 16th century Europe at a time when Mennonites, Amish and Hutterites were persecuted for their beliefs by Catholic and Protestant authorities (the word “Anabaptist,” meaning “to rebaptize,” was attached to a group of believers that called for voluntary adult baptisms at a time when the state allowed only infant baptisms).
 One exhibit shows a dungeon where Anabaptists were tortured and executed.
 The story continues with emigration to America, how the Mennonites and Amish live today, and the groups’ humanitarian efforts.
 In the Tornado Theater, experience the destructive power of a tornado and the work of Mennonite and Amish cleanup crews in natural disasters.

-One of Indiana’s architectural jewels is the Basilica of the Sacred Heart at the University of Notre Dame in South Bend.
+Of the shrines in Indiana, Basilica of the Sacred Heart at the University of Notre Dame in South Bend, is also one of the state’s architectural jewels.
 With a 218-foot tower containing a 23-bell carillon, the Neo-Gothic church, built in the 1870s, is the nation’s tallest university chapel and boasts the largest collection of 19th century French stained glass windows in the world.
 Adorning the ceilings and walls are frescoes painted by Vatican artist Luigi Gregori, and there is a free-admission museum.
 A one-seventh size reproduction of the Grotto of Lourdes in France lies just northwest of the church.

 In St. John, the story of Jesus’ death is told at The Shrine of Christ’s Passion, a half-mile outdoor walking trail with 40 life size bronze statues set on 30 acres made to look like the Holy Land.
 The journey along the rock-lined road to Calvary starts at the Last Supper and Garden of Gethsemane exhibits and ends with a sculpture of Jesus ascending into heaven.
 Each biblical scene, such as Pontius Pilate condemning Jesus to death, Jesus bearing the Cross in the presence of a Roman soldier and the Crucifixion, has a listening station with a short meditation.
 In the shrine’s newest addition, a passageway leads to a pile of huge limestone boulders crowned by the figure of Moses receiving the Ten Commandants on Mount Sinai.
 The Shrine of Christ’s Passion also inspires with Our Lady of the New Millennium, a 33-foot-tall stainless steel statue of Mary.
 The large gift shop abounds with stunning displays, offering a vast selection of art, jewelry, candles, books and Nativity sets.

 Tucked away on 108 wooded acres on the southeastern edge of Bloomington, the Tibetan Mongolian Buddhist Cultural Center spotlights a religion and two Asian cultures unfamiliar to most Americans.
-Its focal point is the Kumbum Chamtse Ling Interfaith Temple, whose colorful shrine room has a large, gold-painted Buddha figure and walls adorned with sacred, Tibetanstyle paintings and words in Sanskrit.
+Its focal point is the Kumbum Chamtse Ling Interfaith Temple, whose colorful shrine room has a large, gold-painted Buddha figure and walls adorned with sacred, Tibetan style paintings and words in Sanskrit.
 The upper floor is the monks’ residence.
 His Holiness the Dalai Lama of Tibet has visited the center several times, and it was his late brother Thubten Jigme Norbu (Tibet’s first political refugee of note) who founded the center in 1979.
-A professor of Tibetan studies at Indiana University in Bloomington, Norbu established the center to encourage support for Tibetan religion and culture, which has been suppressed by the People’s Republic of China.
+A professor of Tibetan studies at Indiana University in Bloomington, Norbu established the center as one of the shrines in Indiana to encourage support for Tibetan religion and culture, which has been suppressed by the People’s Republic of China.

 Saint Meinrad Archabbey is home to a seminary, school of theology and a guest house/retreat center with 31 single- and double-occupancy guest rooms, a dining room, chapel, and conference and reading rooms.
 Adjacent to the gift shop is the showroom for Abbey Caskets, which offers locally handcrafted caskets made of cherry, poplar, oak or walnut.
 Other works of Saint Meinrad include Abbey Press, which markets Christian books, gifts and cards.